realabdulkhaliq/mastering-numpy-hands-on-examples/README.md

 To create an ndarray, we can pass a list, tuple or any array-like object into the array() method, and it will be converted into an ndarray

 `arr = np.array([1, 2, 3, 4, 5])`

+### 0-D Arrays

+0-D arrays, or Scalars, are the elements in an array.
+Each value in an array is a 0-D array.